 180L.
 System Integration in Biology, Engineering, and Medicine I Laboratory.
 (4) Lecture, one hour; laboratory, four hours; clinical visits, four hours; outside study, three hours.
 Corequisite: course 180.
 Hands-on experimentation and clinical applications of selected medical therapeutic devices associated with cardiovascular and pulmonary disorders.
 Letter grading.
 Mr. Dunn, Mr. Wu (Sp)

 M182.
-Systems Biomodeling and Simulation Basics.
+Dynamic Biosystem Modeling and Simulation Methodology.
 (4) (Same as Computer Science M182.)
-Lecture, three hours: discussion, one hour: laboratory, two hours; outside study, six hours.
-Requisite: Mathematics 3B, 31B, or Life Sciences 30A.
-Recommended corequisite: Mathematics 3C, 32A, or Life Sciences 30B.
-Designed for undergraduate students in life sciences and engineering.
+Lecture, four hours; discussion, one hour; laboratory, two hours; outside study, five hours.
+Requisites: Life Sciences 30A and 30B, or Mathematics 3A and 3B, or 31A and 31B.
+Recommended requisite or corequisite: Mathematics 3C, 32A, or 32T.
+For undergraduate students in life, computational, engineering, and mathematical sciences.
+Active learning approach.
 Introduction to explicit modeling and simulation of dynamic biological systems.
-Presentation of how biology, biochemistry, and physiology underlying dynamic systems biomodeling are transformed into system diagrams and graphs for refining conceptual understanding of their form and function.
-Structural models, formulated from basic conservation and mass action laws and feedback concepts, are further transformed into firstorder differential equations, and implemented in simulation diagrams for quantifying and exploring biosystem properties.
+Basic methodology for transforming biology, biochemistry, and physiology into system diagrams, graphs, and mathematical expressions for studying their behavior.
+Structural models, formulated from basic conservation and mass action laws and feedback concepts, are further transformed into first-order differential equations, and implemented in simulation diagrams for quantifying and exploring biosystem properties.
 Examples show how to use these explicit models to gain clarity on nature of biosystem phenomena, and frame questions and explore new ideas for research.
 Letter grading.